theonlytechnohead/TouchFaders/README.md

 1. You're done!
 Except... it's up to you to setup and configure the TouchOSC app or my app to work accordingly.
 See https://hexler.net/products/touchosc for details on how to configure TouchOSC

-## Hey, this is neat!
-Can you ... ?
-Raise an issue if you want me to change something.
-Not guaranteed for anything to happen
+## How did I make this happen?
+Get ready for a story... soon.

 ## I'm interested in the code, how does it work?
 Can I re-use it?
 It's fully open-source, look all you like.
 You're welcome to clone it for a closer look, but please don't redistribute this code, or any modified code (except as a pull request to this repository)
 If you really like it and want to do more with it, go make your own project!
 Use this as the functional example I didn't have, and go make something cool!
 That's not a legal licence, but also it's not like I can stop you anyway

-## How did I make this happen?
-Get ready for a story... soon.

 ## I can make this so much better
 Please make a pull request when you do, otherwise suggestions via the 'Issues' tab are appreciated